Skip to main content

 Academic

 A deep exploration of hormonal influences on heart health necessitates a rigorous examination of the underlying endocrinology, delving into the molecular and cellular mechanisms that govern these interactions.
-The is not an isolated entity; it is inextricably linked to the intricate feedback loops and signaling pathways of the endocrine network.
+The cardiovascular system is not an isolated entity; it is inextricably linked to the intricate feedback loops and signaling pathways of the endocrine network.
 Understanding these complex interplays provides a comprehensive perspective on how hormonal imbalances, beyond testosterone, can significantly impact cardiac function and vascular integrity.

 The Hypothalamic-Pituitary-Adrenal Axis and Cardiac Vulnerability